5 Essential Tools for Supply Chain Risk Management

 One of these environmental supply chain risk management solutions is Riskpulse, which gives businesses the ability to track the environmental risks affecting shipments.
 These risks are quantified on a scale from 1-25 and continuously updated, giving risk professionals the power to predict in real time whether shipments along their supply chain will be delayed by bad weather.

-3. Code Verification Solutions
+3. Code verification solutions

 Within a digital supply chain, one of the greatest risks is vulnerabilities introduced by third-party code that has been integrated within a proprietary system.
 This is exactly the kind of threat that caused a major data breach at Ticketmaster earlier this year.